 Edward Willis Redfield Biography | Oil Paintings

 12-18-1869 Bridgeville, USA - 10-19-1965 Center Bridge, USABack to Artist IndexView Artists Paintings

-The influence of Vincent Van Gogh's spring scenes which Van Gogh painted in Arles, is fairly evident, as Van Gogh also used a fairly thick impasto but never as thick as Redfield's.
-However, dating the painting is somewhat problematic.
-"Road to the River" was one of Edward Willis Redfield's favorite titles, and he used it for at least four other paintings depicting different seasons and locales, especially during the 1920s.
-Although during his lifetime, Redfield was acclaimed primarily for his winter landscapes, the spring scenes are among his most prized paintings today.
+The influence of Vincent Van Gogh's fairly thick use of impasto technique is fairly evident in Redfield's paintings, but Redfield's use was even thicker.
+Road to the River was one of Edward Willis Redfield's favorite titles, and he used it for four other paintings depicting different seasons and locales, especially during the 1920s.
+Despite the fact that amid his lifetime, Redfield was acclaimed principally for his winter scenes, the spring scenes are among his most prized artistic creations today.

-Art Movement: Impressionism
+Art Movement: Impressionism.

 Artists Influencing Edward Willis Redfield: Thomas Anshutz, Thomas Hovenden, Robert Henri, William Adolphe Bouguereau, Vincent van Gogh.

 He Traveled To France.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.